top of page

 Video #2 is especially enlightening regarding FTA's fake 5-star reviews.
 Mojo Dojo found one of FTA's reviewers who admitted to being paid to write fake positive Google reviews.

-After being exposed, FTA attempted to do damage control by changing their responses to fake 5-star reviews.
+After being exposed, FTA attempted to do damage control by changing their responses to the fake 5-star reviews.
 Below is just one example of many.
 By the way, Rosalia is the person Mojo Dojo was able to contact and who admitted to being paid to write fake online reviews.

 Before Mojo Dojo's video, FTA thanks Rosalia for coming in and for leaving a 5-star review: